pwnall/sphero-notes/firmware.md

 ## Bootloader update protocol

 This is based on the decompiled Android Sphero app.
+The API docs reference a ``Bootloader Protocol Specification'' that doesn't seem to be publicly available.

 The bootloader has device ID 1.